-The Honors floor is co-ed and includes eight 5-bedroom apartments, one 4-bedroom apartment, and one 10-bedroom suite.
+Garrahy Hall‘s Honors floor is co-ed and includes eight 5-bedroom apartments, one 4-bedroom apartment, and one 10-bedroom suite.
 All units include living rooms and bathrooms, and all the apartments also include a kitchen.
-(The 10-bedroom suite does not have a kitchen and therefore requires its residents to have a Resident Meal Plan.)
+(The 10-bedroom suite does not have a kitchen and requires residents to have a Resident Meal Plan.)
 Please review the information below for the amenities and costs associated with each type of unit.

-Students who can answer “yes” to the following questions are eligible to apply to live in the Honors LLC:
+Students must answer “yes” to the following questions in order to live in the Honors LLC:

 - Have you completed at least one Honors class, or are you currently enrolled in your first Honors class?